saharc576/pairs-trading/README.md

 2) Find the best pair amongst them.
 3) Choose and calculate indicators to buy and sell.
 4) Alert buy / sell.
 5) Learn and improve the model, and test it.
-(LSTM)
+(LSTM, In branch lstm-model)

 For more inforamtion, read the Jupyter notebook "groups-trading", or contact me.